liboyang0112/TRExFitter/README.rst

      * Min              : min value
      * Max              : max value
      * Constant         : set to TRUE to have a fixed norm factor
-     * SubCategory      : minor category for the NormFactor, used to evaluate impact on POI per SubCategory if GroupedSystImpactTable is enabled, defaults to "NormFactors"
+     * SubCategory      : minor category for the NormFactor, used to evaluate impact on POI per SubCategory if GroupedSystImpactTable is enabled, defaults to "NormFactors", do not use "Gammas" or "FullSyst" as SubCategory names

   * ShapeFactor:
      * Samples          : comma-separated list of samples on which to apply the shape factor